Cross Sound Ferry: Sister companies

 The three companies, as well as the Thames Towboat Company, are owned by John P. Wronowski and son, Adam Wronowski.

 Fleet

-Cross Sound Ferry Services owns a fleet of seven traditional vehicle-passenger ferries, one high-speed passenger-only ferry, and two additional ferries cruises and charters.
-Vessels are retrofitted at Cross Sound's sister company, Thames Shipyard and Repair.
+Cross Sound Ferry Services owns a fleet of seven traditional vehicle-passenger ferries (one of which is charter service only), and three High-speed passenger-only ferries.
+Some of the vessels were built new for Cross Sound Ferry, while others were retrofitted at Cross Sound's sister company, Thames Shipyard and Repair.
 Block Island Ferry Services has one vessel, serviced at the same shipyard.